zwbetz-gh/zwbetz/content/blog/preview-your-site-from-any-device-on-your-network-with-these-hugo-server-options/index.md

 ---
-title: "Preview your site from any device on your network with these hugo server options"
+title: "Preview Your Site From Any Device on Your Network With These Hugo Server Options"
 date: 2019-04-23T13:06:04-05:00
 toc: false
 ---